 The 3 Buckets in Action

 I was recently talking to a Senior Pastor who was looking for new church growth ideas.
-We quickly identified that he needed to hire a full-time worship leader (first bucket) that could help create something on Sunday morning that would attract new people and keep them coming back.
+We quickly identified that he needed to hire a full-time worship leader (first bucket) to help create something on Sunday morning that would attract new people and keep them coming back.
 He said he couldn’t afford to hire that person.
 Looking at his budget, I noticed more than $60,000 in a “missions” (third bucket) fund.
 My suggestion to use those funds to pay a good worship leader was met with an above-average amount of “push back.”
 Hmmm.
-I then suggested that the $60K would sit there forever, not doing anyone any good if the church didn’t grow.
+I then suggested that the $60K would sit there forever, not doing any good if the church didn’t grow.
 I think he got my point.

 There you have it!
 First bucket: Sunday morning, second bucket: mid-week and third bucket: missions.
 Give it a try.
 Using The 3 Buckets as a model for priority setting will help your leaders make decisions that will ultimately allow your church to have excellent services, a great children’s program, rapid assimilation and connection, and an impactful missions effort in the long run.